HollowLeaf1981/chess-kmaps/example/README.md

 - Pawn Structure
 - Space

-These metrics provide a quick, explainable overview of a position’s balance without requiring a chess engine.
+These metrics provide a quick, explainable overview of a position’s balance.

 ---